mitchellmcm27/pandoc-manuscript-starter/README.md

 ## Automatic builds with Travis

-To trigger a build, setup a Travis account and link the repository to Travis.
+To trigger a build, setup a Travis account and link the forked repository to Travis.
 Builds will be triggered on new commits, according to the setup in `.travis.yml`.
-A default setup is provided that makes sure all dependencies are available for generating pdfs.
-This builds a pdf file, but you need to save it somehow.
+A default setup is provided that makes sure basic dependencies are available for generating pdfs.
+This step builds a pdf file, but you need to save it somehow.
 One option is to upload the pdf to Github Releases on a successful build.
 To do this, first run `travis setup releases` in the repository.
 Replace the provided encrypted API key in `.travis.yml` with the one generated.
 Push a new commit to trigger a release, and look for the pdf as a draft release in your repository.
+Another option is to upload the generated pdf to Dropbox [e.g. like this](https://labs.consol.de/travis/dropbox/2015/11/04/upload-travis-artifacts-to-dropbox.html).

 ## Step by step